Cmmatrubai/Cognitext/cognitext-extension/README.md

 - Some sites may block content scripts for security reasons
 - Try refreshing the page or disabling other extensions that might interfere

+### Electron overlay not appearing

+- Make sure the Cognitext desktop app is running and visible
+- Check that the app has permission to create overlay windows
+- Try restarting the Cognitext app

 ## Development